electric-sql/archived-electric-next/docs/guides/quickstart.md

 {"offset":["can't be blank"],"root_table":["table not found"]}%
 ```

 So it didn't work!
-Which makes sense... as it's a empty database without any tables or data.
+Which makes sense... as it's an empty database without any tables or data.
 Let's fix that.

 ### Create a table and insert some data